 \section{Abstract}

-We extend the investigation on jet transport coefficients within the effective Dynamical QuasiParticle Model (DQPM) -- constructed for the description of non-perturbative QCD phenomena of the strongly interacting quark-gluon plasma (sQGP) in line with the lattice QCD equation-of-state -- by accounting for inelastic $2\to 3$ reactions with gluon radiation additionally to the elastic scattering of partons.
+We extend the investigation of jet transport coefficients within the effective Dynamical QuasiParticle Model (DQPM) -- constructed to describe nonperturbative QCD phenomena of the strongly interacting quark-gluon plasma (sQGP) in line with the lattice QCD equation of state -- by accounting for inelastic $2\to 3$ reactions with gluon radiation in addition to the elastic scattering of partons.
 The elastic and inelastic reactions are calculated explicitly within leading-order Feynman diagrams with effective propagators and vertices from the DQPM by accounting for all channels and their interferences.
-We present the results for the jet transport coefficients such as the transverse momentum transfer squared $\qhat$ per unit length as well as the energy loss $\Delta E =dE/dx$ per unit length in the sQGP and investigate their dependence on the temperature $T$ and momentum of the jet parton depending on the choice of the strong coupling constant $\alpha_s$ in thermal, jet parton and radiative vertices.
-For the latter we consider different scenarios used in the literature and find a very strong dependence of $\hat q$ and $\Delta E$ on the choice of $\alpha_s$.
-Moreover, we explore the relation of $\hat q/T^3$ to the ratio of specific shear viscosity to entropy density $\eta/s$ and show that the ratio $T^3/\qhat$ to $\eta/s$ has a strong $T$ dependence -- especially when approaching to $T_c$ -- on the choice of $\alpha_s$ in scattering vertices.
+We present the results for the jet transport coefficients such as the transverse momentum transfer squared $\hat{q}$ per unit length as well as the energy loss $dE/dx$ per unit length in the sQGP and investigate their dependence on the temperature $T$ and momentum of the jet parton depending on the choice of the strong coupling constant $\alpha_s$ in thermal, jet parton and radiative vertices.
+For the latter, we consider different scenarios used in the literature and find a very strong dependence of $\qhat$ and $dE/dx$ on the choice of $\alpha_s$.
+Moreover, we explore the relation of $\hat{q}/T^3$ to the ratio of specific shear viscosity to entropy density $\eta/s$ and show that the ratio $T^3/\hat{q}$ to $\eta/s$ has a strong $T$ dependence -- especially when approaching $T_c$ -- on the choice of $\alpha_s$ in scattering vertices.